 In this section we describe more formally what a signature scheme and an encryption scheme are.
-Moreover, we make precise the security notions one wants the schemes to achieve.
+Moreover, we make precise their goals, and thus the security notions one wants the schemes to achieve.
 This is the first imperative step towards provable security.